 1.2.1 Assess the effect of osteoarthritis on the person's function, quality of life, occupation, mood, relationships and leisure activities.
 Use figure 1 as an aid to prompt questions that should be asked as part of the holistic assessment of a person with osteoarthritis.

 This figure is intended as an 'aide memoir' to provide a breakdown of key topics that are of common concern when assessing people with osteoarthritis.
 For most topics there are a few suggested specific points that are worth assessing.
 Not every topic will be of concern for everyone with osteoarthritis, and there are other topics that may warrant consideration for particular people.

 1.2.2 Agree a plan with the person (and their family members or carers as appropriate) for managing their osteoarthritis.
-Apply the principles in Patient experience in adult NHS services (NICE clinical guidance 138) in relation to shared decision-making. [new 2014]
+Apply the principles in the NICE guideline on shared decision making.